Undergraduate Summer Research Internships (USRI)

 Information for Faculty of Health Sciences Faculty Members and Students

-The Western Undergraduate Summer Research Internships (USRIs) provides undergraduate students with engaged research experiences under the mentorship of a faculty member and are intended to stimulate undergraduate students’ interest in research through direct exposure and hands-on experience conducting research.
-Through participation in this program, students gain valuable and high-impact research, technical and professional skills that will help support academic and career development towards their future professional goals.
-Faculty mentors benefit from meaningful engagement, assistance towards their research program and can use the opportunity to further a diverse HQP training environment.
+Western Undergraduate Summer Research Internships (USRIs) provide undergraduate students with engaged research experiences under the mentorship of a faculty member and are intended to stimulate undergraduate students’ interest in research through direct exposure and hands-on experience conducting research.
+Through participation in this program, students gain valuable and high-impact research, technical, and professional skills that will help support academic and career development towards their future professional goals.
+Faculty mentors benefit from meaningful engagement, and assistance towards their research program, and can use the opportunity to further a diverse Highly Qualified Personnel (HQP) training environment.

-The USRI program was originally launched in 2020 as a pilot program, and expanded to include professional development opportunities in summer 2021.
-Following the overwhelming success of the program in 2021, Western Research, in partnership with Student Experience and Western Libraries, is thrilled to offer the USRI fellows an expanded suite of professional development offerings.
-The professional development opportunities, which will complement the engaged research-learning project, include sessions on scholarly writing, literature searches/reviews, citation management, GIS tools, knowledge exchange, resumes and CVs, research posters, equity, diversity, inclusion and decolonization (EDID) and much more.
-At the end of the summer, students will have the opportunity to share their research with the broader community during a virtual exhibition event.
+The USRI program was originally launched in 2020 as a pilot program and expanded to include professional development opportunities in 2021.
+Following the overwhelming success of the program in 2021 and beyond, Western Research, in partnership with Student Experience and Western Libraries, now offers the USRI fellows an expanded suite of professional development offerings.
+The professional development opportunities, which complement the engaged research-learning project, include sessions on scholarly writing, literature searches/reviews, citation management, GIS tools, knowledge exchange, resumes and CVs, research posters, equity, and diversity.
+Students have the opportunity to share their research with the broader community during a virtual exhibition event.

 Program Objectives and Outcomes